mchap3/CSC-540-Project/README.md

 to improve data reliability.

 The application UI was designed as command line menu input for all user interaction.
-The course staff provided access to a MariaDB server, which is not currently accessible.
+Access to a MariaDB server was provided for the course, but is no longer accessible.

+However, for demonstration purposes, a containerized version of the app bundled as a Docker compose project with a MariaDB server has been added in the `demo` directory.